The Making of a Mystery

 Step 5: Plan a Sequence of Events

 a.
-Using a short mystery that you read aloud to the class in Lesson 1 of this unit, work as a class to put the main events in the order they occurred in the story in the "Sequence of Events" section of a blank copy of the Planning a Mystery Worksheet.
+Using a short mystery that you read aloud to the class in Lesson 1 of this unit, Ingredients of a Mystery, work as a class to put the main events in the order they occurred in the story in the "Sequence of Events" section of a blank copy of the Planning a Mystery Worksheet.

 b.
 Now ask students to brainstorm the main events that will happen in their own mystery by completing the "Sequence of Events" section on their own Planning a Mystery Worksheet.
 Remind them that they are not writing the entire story on the planning sheet, they are just giving a brief overview of the main events.